camackley/PlatziVideo/README.md

 _______

 ## **Architecture**
-This Web App has a architecture with react.js, implements SCSS, Bable, Eslint and WebPack.
+This Web App has a architecture with react.js, implements SCSS, Babel, Eslint and WebPack.